Supreme Court adopts formal code of conduct amid scrutiny over ethics practices

 Washington — The Supreme Court issued a code of conduct signed by all nine justices on Monday, laying out formal rules after months of intense scrutiny of the court's ethics practices.

+It's unclear how the new policy will be enforced.
+Though derived from the code of conduct that applies to federal judges on the lower courts, the justices said in a "commentary" accompanying their ethics practices that the new policy is "tailored to the Supreme Court's placement at the head of a branch of our tripartite governmental structure."

-In a statement accompanying the new ethics practices, the court said the justices "are promulgating this Code of Conduct to set out succinctly and gather in one place the ethics rules and principles that guide the conduct of the Members of the Court."
+In a statement announcing the new code, the justices said the document was intended to "set out succinctly and gather in one place the ethics rules and principles that guide the conduct of the members of the court."

 The Supreme Court has come under sustained pressure to adopt a set of binding ethics policies since April, when the investigative news outlet ProPublica began revealing travel arrangements and vacations that Justice Clarence Thomas accepted from Harlan Crow, a Texas real estate developer and GOP donor, over the course of their 25-year friendship.
 Thomas did not disclose the travel on his annual financial disclosure forms, but said he did not believe he had to do so under exemptions for personal hospitality.